 The underlying mechanics of the game are a "survival" simulation based in Thoreau's writing.
 As he states in Economy, the first chapter of "Walden," "the necessaries of life for man in this climate may, accurately enough, be distributed under the several heads of Food, Shelter, Clothing, and Fuel; for not till we have secured these are we prepared to entertain the true problems of life with freedom and a prospect of success."
 Using this as a starting point, we have created a game simulation that allows the player to care take these "necessaries of life" in a number of ways.
 They can fill their food stores in the woods by picking berries, finding other edible plants, growing beans or fishing.
-Or, they can go to the general store in Concord and shore of the pond, chop wood, or again, visit Concord to purchase fuel in the store.
+Or, they can go to the general store in Concord and purchase food stores - if they have the money.
+They can find fuel in the driftwood along the shore of the pond, chop wood, or again, visit Concord to purchase fuel in the store.
 There are similar options for all of these basic needs, each of which has their own pros and cons.
 For example, finding food might be easy at first, but as the months progress, and winter approaches, berries won't be as plentiful and this becomes more of a challenge.
 Similarly, in the winter, more fuel is required to maintain what Thoreau calls "the vital heat."
 We have translated this concept into game "energy," as can be seen from the mechanic diagram below.
 Energy will revive over time, but if the player uses too much too fast, they may faint from over exertion.